elisabethschiele/modelChecking/README.md

 ### Running the Algorithm
 To run the algorithms you need to call the functions CQI or Old_Algorithm which are inside the file `src/Implementation/algorithms.py`.\
-Simply navigate to the `Implementation` folder and run `algorithms.py` with python 3.
+Simply navigate to the `Implementation` folder and run `algorithms.py` with Python 3.
 The default function call that is executed by this is:

     CQI("../Testing/models/resources_parsed_fully.jani")